 - Potential for other employment benefits, including monetary stipends

-Currently, 31 states acknowledge, recognize, or accept the NCSP as either meeting or partially meeting requirements for the state school psychologist credential.
-In addition, eight states consider maintenance of the NCSP as satisfying renewal requirements for the state credential.
+Currently, 33 states explicitly acknowledge, recognize, or accept the NCSP credential as either meeting or partially meeting requirements for the state school psychologist credential.
+In addition, nine states consider maintenance of the NCSP as satisfying renewal requirements for the state credential.
 [Note: While NASP attempts to collect and update this information regularly, individuals should confirm this information with the appropriate agencies (e.g., state department of education) for accuracy.
 If you become aware of any inaccurate information, please contact Dr. Eric Rossen, NASP Director of Professional Development and Standards.]

 About the National School Psychology Certification System (NSPCS)